Laboratory of Therapeutic Proteins and Peptides

 Kale, S.S., Villequey, C., Kong, X.D., Zorzi, A., Deyle, K. and Heinis, C.

-PhD position: Phage display selection of cyclic peptides
+PhD position: Phage display selection of cyclic peptides and development of peptide-based therapeutics

 Master projects: We are looking for enthusiastic master students.
 Candidates are invited to send their CV via email to Prof. Christian Heinis